 Rehearsal & Senior BBQ

 There will be a rehearsal on Thursday May 15, 2014 at 12:00noon in the Campus Recreation Center Field house for all graduating seniors.
 All graduating seniors must attend this rehearsal as instructions regarding the ceremony will be given at that time.
 Any extra tickets for the ceremony will be given out on a first come, first serve basis immediately following rehearsal.
-After rehearsal, members of the graduating class will enjoy a bbq with food, prizes and giveaways.
+After rehearsal, members of the graduating class will enjoy a bbq with food, prizes and giveaways on the lower fields.
 This event is free to all RWU undergraduates participating in commencement ceremony.
 Tickets for this event will be given out with the commencement tickets.
 Given the large number of graduates, guests, family members and undergraduates may not attend.

 A Commencement Luncheon is held in our Upper Commons Dining Room immediately following the commencement ceremony and is offered at various seating time from 1-3pm.
 This brunch is an all you can eat buffet with family and friends.
 Avoid the hassle of making reservations at busy local restaurants and celebrate with fellow RWU graduate and families.
 To register, go to: www.luncheon.cafebonappetit-rwu.com .
 For more information, please call Stephanie Colliton-Keith at (401) 254-3217.